BasilKarol/glitch-net-GAN/README.md

 glitch_img.save(SAVE_PATH)
 ```

-The main tricky parts here are _**time**_ module usage and the meaning of _magic_ _**XPath**_ values.
+The main tricky parts here are the usage of _**time**_ module and the meaning of _magic_ _**XPath**_ values.

-We need to use _time_ module because of how web -drivers and -servers work.
-Apparently, almost every object on the webpage need some time to load, that where ```time.sleep(sec)``` will help.
+We need to use _time_ module because of how web drivers and servers work.
+Apparently, almost every object on the webpage needs some time to load, and that's where ```time.sleep(sec)``` will help.
-And what about these **_XPath_** adresses?
+And what about these **_XPath_** addresses?
 These are the **links**, or **ids** if you prefer, that we'll use for Selenium navigation.

-_Where to find and copy these XPath id's?_ To do that, all you need is the Developer Mode (F12) with Inspect Button (Ctrl+Shift+C) to find html representation of the object.
+_Where to find and copy these XPath ids?_ To do that, all you need is the Developer Mode (F12) with the Inspect Button (Ctrl+Shift+C) to find the HTML representation of the object.

 <p align="center">
 	<img src="./dataset/rm_inspect.png" />
 </p>

-After you've found all the element's adresses to interact with them, all you have to do is to easily interact with them through Selenium's API.
+After you've found all the element addresses to interact with them, all you have to do is to easily interact with them through Selenium's API.

 _Or is it_?

 ## Issues to solve <a name='issues'/></a>

-These are the main issues I've faced (resolved and not at all):
+These are the main **issues** I've faced, some of which have been resolved while others have not.:
-1.	**Webdriver doesnt see browser as you are.** Even if you'll klick on the web-page's element and copy it's XPath, it doesnt guarantee that Selenium will see it.
+1.	**Webdriver doesn't see browser as you are.** Even if you'll click on the web-page's element and copy its XPath, it doesnt guarantee that Selenium will see it.

-  	Often you'll face the ```no such element: Unable to locate element``` error because of the fact, that object in which you are interested is overlaped by another web-object.
-For example. because of this one issue I had to write code in step 3) to close 'cookies premission' window.
+  	Often you'll face the ```no such element: Unable to locate element``` error because of the fact, that object in which you are interested is overlapped by another web-object.
+For example, due to this issue, I had to write code in step 3) to close the 'cookies permission' window.

-  	Another example (depressive one): Selenium script presented in this repo can only take screenshots from Images previews, not downloading full-size images.
-And yes, that's because I couldnt find a way to get over Image's overlay cantainer.
+  	Another example (a frustrating one): the Selenium script presented in this repository can only take screenshots of image previews, not download full-size images.
+And yes, that's because I couldn't find a way to bypass the image's overlay container.

 3.	**Sometimes, it's just easier to swith to another browser.**  Originally, I was testing my script via Chrome webdriver.
-Hovewer, after trying to navigate to an image in google, I realized that they dont have proper indexing in their XPath.
-    So in the end, I just wasnt able to write fine-looking ```for loop``` with f-string inside of it.
+However, after attempting to navigate to an image on Google, I realized that they don't have proper indexing in their XPath.
+So, in the end, I wasn't able to write a well-functioning ```for loop``` with an ```f-string``` inside of it.

  	The solution?
-Just swith to Bing's images.
-They do work in a way you expect them to :)
+Just switch to Bing's images.
+They work in the way you expect them to. :)

 ## Glitch-net's GUI <a name='GUI'/></a>

-You can test my Glitch-net app through user-friendly GUI!
+You can test my Glitch-net app through a user-friendly GUI!
 There, you can easily apply one of the following _glitch styles_ to your photo:
- - **Light, Medium and Hard** modes, each with different scale of glitch-intensity
+ - **Light, Medium and Hard** modes, each with different scale of glitch intensity
  - **Art** mode with kind of unpredictable glitch effect (sometimes similar to the **Hard** one)
 <p align="center">
 	<img src="./dataset/rm_GUI.png" />